• Individual Investor

 5% Dividend yield ($5 ÷ $100)

-Let’s say that the price dropped, but the dividend remained at $5 per share—dividends often remain constant and are changed only by a decision of the board of directors.
+Let’s say that the stock price dropped due to a decline in markets, but the dividend remained at $5 per share—dividends often remain constant and are changed only by a decision of the board of directors at the company the stock is issued for.
 The dividend as a percentage of the stock price would increase:

 $90 Stock price